kaustubhd93/exp-labs/learning-kubernetes/notes.md

 ```
 - Before the node is drained, the command first cordons(makes it unschedulable) the node and then drains it.
 While draining the node it evicts the pod if they are managed by a ReplicationController, ReplicaSet, Deployment.
 An unmanaged pod will not be evicted by default.
 You will have to use force option in that case `kubectl drain <node_name> --ignore-daemonsets --force`

+## Cluster upgrades

+- Cannot upgrade directly to new version.
+Have to upgrade minor to minor versions.
+For eg you cannot jump from 1.11 to 1.13.
+The cluster have to be upgraded to 1.12 first.
+- All core k8s components cannot be higher than kube-api server.
+Kubectl version can be in this range: api_server_version - 1  < kubectl_version > api_server_version + 1
+- etcd's and coredns versioning is maintained separately.
+- Overall process is to bring down the master node first.
+Upgrade master node, bring it back up and then upgrade the worker nodes

+### Strategies to upgrade worker nodes

+- bring all down and then bring them all back up
+- drain one, shift workload on other worker nodes and then upgrade this node.
+Upgrade one worker node at a time.
+- Add same no of new worker nodes with updated versions of kubeadm,kubelet and kubectl and then drain the old ones.

+## Backup and restore

+- `export ETCDCTL_API=3`
+- `etcdctl --endpoints=https://127.0.0.1:2379 --cacert=/etc/kubernetes/pki/etcd/ca.crt --cert=/etc/kubernetes/pki/etcd/server.crt --key=/etc/kubernetes/pki/etcd/server.key snapshot save /opt/snapshot-pre-boot.db`
+- `etcdctl --endpoints=https://127.0.0.1:2379 snapshot restore /opt/snapshot-pre-boot.db --data-dir /var/lib/etcd/data-from-backup`
+- Change the data-dir in manifest yaml in /etc/kubernetes/manifests/ directory.